hdeter/CellTracking/README.md

 # CellTracking
 Python and ImageJ scripts designed to track single cells, determine cell lineage and analyze fluorescence

 Segmentation Tools for Bacteria based on Machine Learning.
 Version 3.0.
-March 2018.
+October 2018.
 The purpose of this project is to provide a number of tools for cell-tracking and image analysis.
 These tools consist of a number of scripts that utilize preexisting open-source software (Fiji ImageJ, Anaconda 2.7, and related packages) included here and available online (https://www.anaconda.com/download/, https://imagej.net/Fiji/Downloads).
 A detailed method for using these tools will be published in Springer Methods (Deter et al. 2018), and a video tutorial corresponding to version 2.0 is available on Youtube (https://www.youtube.com/watch?v=wGdIvzBevLM&list=PLL9QX_pyUva9e-Nr0xphPegYg2RJj8OQE).

 Noted updates for version 3.0:
 1. Filenames are expected to be in the following format name, 6 digit number, xy, 1 digit number, c, 1 digit number; e.g. name000001xy1c1.tif